tengxiao1/SimPER/README.md

 ### News 🎉
 Our SimPER has been used as the training algorithm in the recent work [EXAONE Deep: Reasoning Enhanced Language Models](https://arxiv.org/pdf/2503.12524) from [LG AI Research](https://www.lgresearch.ai/).
 Their opened EXAONE series models ([HuggingFace](https://huggingface.co/collections/LGAI-EXAONE/exaone-deep-67d119918816ec6efa79a4aa)) achieved better and competitive performance in math, science, and coding tasks compared to SOTA LLMs QwQ 32B and DeepSeek R1 671B!

+[EXAONE Deep: Reasoning Enhanced Language Models](https://arxiv.org/pdf/2507.11407) also utilizs our SimPER for preference optimization, and demonstrates superior performance compared to open-weight models in its class and remains competitive even against frontier-class models

 ### Environment

 First, install PyTorch `2.1.2` from the [PyTorch Installation Page](https://pytorch.org/get-started/locally/).